simenstyve/cost-overrun-delay-prediction/README.md

 Strategic Overview

-In complex, global organizations like Human Rights Watch, the ability to anticipate project volatility is critical for effective mission delivery.
+In complex, global organizations, the ability to anticipate project volatility is critical for effective mission delivery.
 This project implements a Predictive Analytics Framework designed to identify cost overruns and schedule delays before they occur.

 By shifting from reactive reporting to proactive risk-signaling, this tool serves as an early-warning system for leadership, ensuring that donor funds and human resources are allocated where they are most impactful.